-- Original stone steps and retaining walls should be retained and conserved in place using C1 appropriate conservation methods. - Materials for new steps should be concrete or sandstone, depending on the historical C2 background and significance of their location. - C3 Steps and ramps should be assessed for opportunities to incorporate multi-levelled pocket parks with seating, amenities and vistas. - Railings should be appropriate to nearby contributory items and the streetscape.
-C4 - a sin che see material de mate C5 New retaining walls should be designed to be similar in character, height and materials to traditional retaining walls in the area.
-Appropriate materials way include sandstone and
+- C1 Original stone steps and retaining walls should be retained and conserved in place using appropriate conservation methods. - C2 Materials for new steps should be concrete or sandstone, depending on the historical background and significance of their location. - C3 Steps and ramps should be assessed for opportunities to incorporate multi-levelled pocket parks with seating, amenities and vistas. - C4 Railings should be appropriate to nearby contributory items and the streetscape. - C5 New retaining walls should be designed to be similar in character, height and materials to traditional retaining walls in the area.
+Appropriate materials may include sandstone and face brick.